dqveha/happy_gilmore_tap_room/README.md

 ## Known Issues:

-1. There is an empty row below the table headers (i.e. #, Name, Brand, Quantity) within 'ListMenu.jsx' due to how the tables are formatted.
-2. Please open a pull request or contact me if you have any issues!
+1. No bugs/issues found.
+Please open a pull request or contact me if you have any issues!

 ---